In this blog, we analyze how blockchain and smart contracts are revolutionizing insurance claims processing.

 They will access the details saved by insurance providers on the blockchain.
-They will provide their ratings to the insurance policies added by providers.
+They will give their ratings to the insurance policies added by providers.

 Stakeholders involved in the second phase of the process will be consumers and insurance companies.

 For example, if a consumer wants to buy a policy for health insurance, he would search for it.
 With smart contracts, he will get search results related to health insurance quickly.

 Auditor: They verify if a policyholder is liable to get the amount of claim or not.

-Insurance company: Provides the claim to the consumers.
+Insurance Company: Provides the claim to consumers.

 That is how blockchain with smart contracts reduces the turnaround time by simplifying the entire claim processing and settlement process.

 For instance, the solution will drastically reduce claim settlement time for frequent travelers related to flight delay claims.
-Also, it will enable them to get insurance policies seamlessly through smartphones without requiring to submit long proposal forms.
+Also, it will enable them to get insurance policies seamlessly through smartphones without requiring them to submit long proposal forms.

 The solution will use smart contracts for automated claim settlement, flight data from third-party providers to trigger smart contracts, and a mobile app with OCR – ICR ability to capture data from an image automatically.